deepfence/golang_deepfence_sdk_ts/client/docs/ModelHost.md

 `func (o *ModelHost) UnsetOutboundConnections()`

 UnsetOutboundConnections ensures that no value is present for OutboundConnections, not even an explicit nil
+### GetPluginStatus

+`func (o *ModelHost) GetPluginStatus() ModelAgentPluginsStatus`

+GetPluginStatus returns the PluginStatus field if non-nil, zero value otherwise.

+### GetPluginStatusOk

+`func (o *ModelHost) GetPluginStatusOk() (*ModelAgentPluginsStatus, bool)`

+GetPluginStatusOk returns a tuple with the PluginStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPluginStatus

+`func (o *ModelHost) SetPluginStatus(v ModelAgentPluginsStatus)`

+SetPluginStatus sets PluginStatus field to given value.

 ### GetPods

 `func (o *ModelHost) GetPods() []ModelPod`